-The national objective of the Rental Assistance Program is to benefit low-and moderate-income (LMI) persons (below 80% AMFI) according to HUD Modified Income Limits for Puerto Rico under the CDBG-DR Program.
+The national objective of the Rental Assistance Program is to benefit low-and moderateincome (LMI) persons (below 80% AMFI) according to HUD Modified Income Limits for Puerto Rico under the CDBG-DR Program.
+By prioritizing 100% of very low-income, elderly households, the program aims to promote housing sustainability, preserve extremely affordable rental housing units for the elderly, and prevent homelessness.